Friends, Now

 Who I am and where I came from

 I was born towards the end of what has become known as “the baby-boomer” generation.
-It was the cold war.
+It was the Cold War.
 The words “Under God” had just been added to the Pledge of Allegiance.
 There was a Communist under every bed.
 No doubt Soviet Nukes were targeting every major city in the United States, perhaps even where I now live.
-And we, no doubt, had just as many – or more- targeting them: I know there was a ballistic missile silo near here, but it was decommissioned before coming on-line.
+And we, no doubt, had just as many – or more- targeting them: I know there was a ballistic missile silo near here, but it was decommissioned before coming online.
 Of course, at that point, I knew nothing about any of those things that were a part of what would become my early life.